jhauberg/comply/README.md

 Additionally, this is a **work in progress**; as such, it is under constant development and breaking changes may happen frequently.

 ## Usage

-> *You should enable all warnings and errors that your compiler provides and run `comply` as a post-process once your project cleanly compiles.*

 When installed, you can run `comply` on the command line and provide it with single files or entire directories: